 What is a thread locker?

 Thread lockers are low viscosity adhesives applied to threaded assembles like nuts and bolts.
 The purpose is to lock the assembly in place after tightening to ensure no loosening or “backing out” occurs.
-To use, apply a small amount of thread locker to the front threads of the bolt.
-As the bolt screws into the nut or retaining piece, the thread locker will coat the female threads.
-Apply only one drop for most applications.

 How to use a thread locker.